Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix: Introduction

-\paragraph{Roadmap.} Our paper is organized as follows.
-In Section~\ref{sec:related_work}, we review the related work.
+\paragraph{Roadmap.} In Section~\ref{sec:related_work}, we review the related work.
 Section~\ref{sec:preli} introduces key concepts and definitions essential for the subsequent sections.
 In Section~\ref{sec:main_result}, we present our main result.
 Section~\ref{sec:techni_overview} offers a technical overview of the methods employed.
 Experimental results are discussed in Section~\ref{sec:experiment}.
 Finally, Section~\ref{sec:conclusion} summarizes our findings and offers concluding remarks.